adrianderstroff/pbr/README.md

 # pbr

 Simple implementation of a PBR Renderer using opengl 4.3.
-This project aims to get an understanding of simple Cook-Torrance BRDFs.
+This project aims to get an understanding of the Cook-Torrance BRDF.

 ## Requirements
 This project requires a GPU with OpenGL 4.3+ support.